Tend and befriend: Befriending under stress

 Group living provides numerous benefits, including protection from predators and cooperation to achieve shared goals and access to resources.
-Women create, maintain, and use social networks—especially friendships with other women—to manage stressful conditions.
+In modernized societies at least, it is found that women create, maintain, and use social networks—especially friendships with other women—to manage stressful conditions.
 During threatening situations, group members can be a source of support and protection for women and their children.
-Research shows that women are more likely to seek the company of others in times of stress, compared to men.
-Women and adolescent girls report more sources of social support and are more likely to turn to same-sex peers for support than men or boys are.
-Cross-culturally, women and girls tend to provide more frequent and effective support than men do, and they are more likely to seek help and support from other female friends and family members.
+Research shows that women operating in a modern and westernized paradigm are more likely to seek the company of others in times of stress, compared to men.
+In some cultures, women and adolescent girls report more sources of social support and are more likely to turn to same-sex peers for support than men or boys are.
+One study of six cultures (five of whom were non-western) found that women and girls tend to provide more frequent and effective support than men do, and they are more likely to seek help and support from other female friends and family members, although there was a degree of cultural variation based on the metric used.
 Women tend to affiliate with other women under stressful situations.
 However, when women were given a choice to either wait alone or to affiliate with an unfamiliar man before a stressful laboratory challenge, they chose to wait alone.
 Female-female social networks can provide assistance for childcare, exchange of resources, and protection from predators, other threats, and other group members.
 Smuts (1992) and Taylor et al. (2000) argue that female social groups also provide protection from male aggression.
+In spite of the large cultural diversity within this six-culture sample, none of the societies included demonstrated matrilineal tendencies, which have been found to negate and cancel out many supposedly "universal" sex differences (see "criticism" section below).
+Additionally, the metrics used by the Whitings for evaluating sex differences in social support are somewhat questionable in their ability to predict friendship and relational quality and solidarity.
+Many other surveys and tests, for instance, find that males actually demonstrate a greater degree of social support than women do in many non-western cultures, particularly from same-gender friendship networks.